ContextLab/supereeg/docs/tutorial/model_objects.rst

 Another option is to add a model directly.

+You can add your model to ``model.data`` and add the corresponding locations for the model in the field ``locs``.

-You can add your model to ``model.numerator``, which comprises the sum of the zscored correlation matrices over subjects.
+Another option, allows you to add your model to ``model.numerator``, which comprises the sum of the zscored correlation matrices over subjects.
 The ``model.denominator`` field comprises the sum of the number of subjects contributing to each matrix cell in the ``model.numerator`` field.
 You can add the locations for the model in the field ``locs`` and the number of subjects to ``n_subs``.

-In this next example, we’re constructing the model from a toeplitz matrix with 10 subjects.
-We’ve updated the ``model.numerator`` field with the toeplitz matrix created in the function, ``se.create_cov``, and locations loaded from ``example_locations``.
-The ``model.denominator`` field in this case is a matrix of ones, but should be the number of subjects that contributed to each cell in the ``model.numerator`` field.
+In this next example, we’re constructing the model from a toeplitz matrix with 10 subjects using 100 simulated locations.
+We created the matrix using the function, ``se.create_cov`` and added it to the ``model.data`` field.

 You can also create a custom covariance matrix in ``se.create_cov`` by simply passing numpy array as and that is number of locations by number